 A Perception Framework Exhibition - Status: Accepted

-Arts Connect 2025 Exhibition - Status: On Going
+Arts Connect 2025 Exhibition - Status: Accepted

 A wearable sculpture confronting the unseen weight of chronic illness and disability.
 Using industrial chain, and personal narrative, the work makes systemic burden physically visible.
 Selected by Catamount Arts for exhibition.